MSD Medical Outreach Program

-Recognizing that there are communities around the world without access to medicine and vaccines, the MSD Medical Outreach Program (MMOP) was established 60 years ago to help provide lifesaving medicine to those in need.
+Recognizing that there are communities around the world without access to medicine and vaccines, the MSD Medical Outreach Program (MMOP) was established over 60 years ago to help provide lifesaving medicines and vaccines to those in need.

 The MMOP is the primary means through which the company donates its pharmaceuticals and vaccines for humanitarian assistance in the developing world and in support of disaster relief worldwide.